 Black Student Union (BSU)

-The purpose of the Black Student Union (BSU) is to create a positive African American voice on campus and in the community.
+The purpose of the Black Student Union (BSU) is to create a positive African American/Black voice on campus and in the community.
 BSU focuses on the educational advancement of all students; while encouraging cultural awareness, current issues, leadership development, and building a strong alliance with organizations and resources on campus.
 BSU addresses the advancement of students through cultural, educational, and civic activities.
 BSU develops and encourages students to participate in all events to develop a student’s sense of ownership, worth, and belonging to the organization.
 The overall goal of BSU is to strengthen and motivate one another through cultural and academic activities.

 Hmong Student Union (HSU)

 The Hmong Student Union (HSU) is a student organization that promotes educational, social, and cultural values at UW Oshkosh and in the community.
-HSU offers various educational and cultural activities focused on the Hmong culture and provide opportunities for students to interact with other students and the campus community and gain leadership and personal development skills.
+HSU offers various educational and cultural activities focused on the Hmong culture and provides opportunities for students to interact with other students and the campus community and gain leadership and personal development skills.

 Inter-Tribal Student Council (ITSC)

 The objective of the Inter-Tribal Student Council is to act as an advocate for an Indigenous Studies Program at UW Oshkosh; to act as an advocacy group for Native American/Indigenous issues and concerns; to coordinate efforts to work jointly with other student organizations and academic departments in special events; to recruit and retain Native American/Indigenous students for UW Oshkosh, and to have fun!